It’s a Man I Need – story

 I’m the woman who’s stayed twenty-one years because she curled her smallest finger around the hook of yours.

 Weren’t you right, with your day-at-a-time deal, which has worked so far and continues to, as your days lessen.
-I’m careful to spare you my thoughts when they blast ahead (how will I manage a moment of this alone?).
+I’m careful to spare you my thoughts when they blast ahead (how will I manage a day of this alone?).
 You have already ruined films for me; taken all the couples on screen and made them us.
 All the skin explored, all the domesticity, is ours.
-You’re every fool who chases down a plane to interrupt a wedding.
-And every soldier who doesn’t make it home.
-I’m every woman touched and woken.
-Every woman someday grieving.
+You’re every soldier who doesn’t make it home.
+I’m every woman waiting; grieving.

 When friends are feeling brave enough, because it will have been two or three years, they’ll say, Why don’t you get out there?
-Shouldn’t be on your own, not at your age.
+Start dating.

-And your easy laugh will echo, your palm will breeze across my back, and I’ll tell them all, I don’t need a man.
-You hear?
+And your easy laugh will echo, your palm will breeze across my back, and I’ll tell them all, Dating my foot.
+I have a man.